cosinekitty/astronomy/source/kotlin/doc/search-relative-longitude.md

 -
    When the relative longitude is 180 degrees, it means the other planet is on the opposite side of the Sun from the Earth.
 This is called *superior conjunction*.
 Like inferior conjunction, the planet is very difficult to see from the Earth.
 Superior conjunction is possible for any planet other than the Earth.

+#### Return

+The time of the first relative longitude event that occurs after startTime.

 ## Parameters

 | | |